Var2299/ChatMingle-Chat-Application-/README.md

 - **Multiple Chat Rooms:** Users can join different chat rooms and converse simultaneously.
 - **Responsive Design:** Works seamlessly on both desktop and mobile devices.
 - **Persistent Chat History:** Chat history is stored in MongoDB, ensuring that users can access past messages.
+- **ML-Based Bad Word Detection:** Integrates a machine learning-based NLP system to identify and filter offensive language in real-time chats, enhancing user experience and maintaining a respectful environment.
 ## Technologies Used

 - **Frontend:** React.js, HTML, CSS, JavaScript